CVE-2026-3395: Code Injection in MaxSite CMS

 Technical Summary

-CVE-2026-3395 is a remote code injection vulnerability affecting MaxSite CMS versions 109.0 and 109.1.
-The vulnerability exists in the MarkItUp Preview AJAX Endpoint component, specifically within the file application/maxsite/admin/plugins/editor_markitup/preview-ajax.php, where the PHP eval function is improperly used to process input.
+CVE-2026-3395 is a remote code injection vulnerability identified in MaxSite CMS, affecting versions 109.0 and 109.1.
+The vulnerability exists in the MarkItUp Preview AJAX Endpoint, specifically in the file application/maxsite/admin/plugins/editor_markitup/preview-ajax.php, where the PHP eval function is improperly used.
 This unsafe use of eval allows an attacker to inject and execute arbitrary PHP code remotely without requiring authentication or user interaction.
-The vulnerability is exploitable over the network (AV:N) with low attack complexity (AC:L), no privileges required (PR:N), and no user interaction (UI:N).
+The vulnerability is exploitable over the network (AV:N), with low attack complexity (AC:L), no privileges required (PR:N), and no user interaction (UI:N).
 The impact affects confidentiality, integrity, and availability at a low level, as indicated by the CVSS vector.
-The flaw was responsibly disclosed and patched in version 109.2, with the patch identified by commit 08937a3c5d672a242d68f53e9fccf8a748820ef3.
-While no active exploitation has been reported, the availability of exploit code increases the urgency for patching.
-This vulnerability highlights the risks of using eval with untrusted input in web applications and the importance of secure coding practices in CMS platforms.
+Although no known exploits in the wild have been reported yet, proof-of-concept exploits have been published, increasing the likelihood of active exploitation.
+The MaxSite CMS maintainer responded promptly and released version 109.2 to fix the issue by removing or securing the vulnerable eval usage.
+This vulnerability highlights the risks of using eval with untrusted input in web applications, especially in CMS platforms that are publicly accessible and widely used for content management.

 Potential Impact